antoniab16/University-projects/README.md

 # University-projects
   This is a repository of my university project up to date.
-It tracks my progress throughout my studies at Babeş-Bolyai University of Cluj Napoca Faculty of Mathematics and Computer Science Bachelor’s in Computer Science .
+It tracks my progress throughout my studies at [Babeş-Bolyai University of Cluj Napoca, Faculty of Mathematics and Computer Science, Bachelor’s in Computer Science](https://www.cs.ubbcluj.ro/) .